CryptoManiac/open-ethereum-pool-pps/docs/GettingStarted.md

 So you need to have 518.08 ETH locked in some offline wallet, just in case.

-# Veryfing that you're ready
+# Verifyng that you're ready

 You have estimated your risks and the basic parameters are chosen.
 It's always better to re-check your risk of bankruptcy using the following formula: